edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 If you just want a working repo to get started, clone the [Rust client examples repo](https://github.com/Dhghomon/edgedb_rust_client_examples), type `edgedb project init` to start an EdgeDB project, and then `cargo run` to run the samples.

-This tutorial is essentially a more detailed version of the main.rs file inside that repo.
-It also uses the same schema as that in the EdgeDB [tutorial](https://www.edgedb.com/tutorial), plus a few extra types on top.
+This tutorial is essentially a more detailed version of the `main.rs` file inside that repo.
+It uses the same schema as [the EdgeDB tutorial](https://www.edgedb.com/tutorial), with a few extra types on top.

 # Getting started (detailed)